rockettheme/docs/Docs/joomla/extensions/rokweather/rokweather_use.md

 ![][options3]

 :   1. **Sources** Choose between Yahoo or Wunderground.
-[28%, 4%]
+[30%, 64%, sw]
     2. **Default Location** Enter a location that will have its weather data displayed by default.
 For example, the default option is Golden, CO.
-[48%, 4%]
+[50%, 64%, sw]
     3. **Location Display Override** This option allows you display weather data for one location whilst displaying a label for another, such as using a nearby city's weather data but displaying the name of your own town.
-[56%, 4%]
+[59%, 64%, sw]
     4. **Forecast Items to Show** This setting determines how many days ahead the module will display a forecast for.
-[77%, 4%]
+[79%, 64%, sw]

 1. **Sources**: Choose between Yahoo or Wunderground.
 For Wunderground, you will need to sign up to their API and enter their reference in the API key field: [http://www.wunderground.com/][wunderground]